 It is hoped that this project will inform the formulation of future agri-environmental schemes in these areas.
 As such it presents an opportunity for farmers to be involved in developing policy that could provide long term environmental and economic benefits to their communities into the future.

 Project beneficiaries

-Department of Agriculture; Food and the Marine; Fota Wildlife Park; Galway/Mayo Institute of Technology; Údarás na Gaeltachta
+Department of Agriculture; Food and the Marine; Fota Wildlife Park; Atlantic Technological University; Údarás na Gaeltachta

 The Corncrake/Traonach LIFE Project is funded by the European Commission LIFE funding programme.